 - Lip balm container

-Combine the oils in a small bowl and add the extract (or other essential oil of your choice).
-Melt the beeswax in a microwave safe bowl in short burst until almost melted.
+Combine the oils in a small bowl and add the vanilla extract (or other essential oil of your choice).
+Melt the beeswax in a microwave safe bowl in short bursts until almost melted.

 3. Heal lips overnight with coconut oil

-4. For cracked lips, try Vitamin E
+4. For cracked lips, try vitamin E

 Try applying vitamin E directly to those super painful cracks in the corner of your mouth.
 Just pierce a capsule and apply with a clean finger.
 Layer over homemade lip balm or coconut oil to heal overnight.

 5. Two things not to do